SJTU-IPADS/ugache/README.md

 | Server C | DLR | [dlr-8a100.mp4](https://ipads.se.sjtu.edu.cn:1313/d/640a7ad8121648c1a90f/files/?p=%2Fdlr-8a100.mp4) | [dlr-8a100.tar.gz](https://ipads.se.sjtu.edu.cn:1313/d/640a7ad8121648c1a90f/files/?p=%2Fdlr-8a100.tar.gz) | `8fc5ebcc8a6a1a02d4a248c6b2326817` |

 > In the screeencast, we will first display the branch information of the code repository, then start the experiment using a one-click script.
-> The script will delete all previours `run-logs` first.
+> The script will delete all previous `run-logs` first.
 > After running all experiments, the entire directory is compressed, with its corresponding MD5 value printed.
 > Reviewers can use this value to verify consistency between the provided tar and the one in the screen recording, and run `make plot` in each evaluted figure to plot figures and examine results.
+> These screencasts were evaluated a few commits before the latest version.
+> This does not invalidate these screencast, since the newer commits only update documents, or add preliminary support for other platforms that does not affect the execution flow for these three platforms